Common Flowers With Uncommon Culinary and Curative Properties

 The fragrance of this medicinal herb is widely used in aromatherapy for its calming effect.
 It also has antiseptic qualities when applied to cuts and bruises.
 Lavender is edible if you plant the culinary variety.
 Harvest the flowers and use in teas, or add to a spice mix with roasted vegetables.

-If you plan to harvest your edible plants, we recommend that you consult with one of our certified horticulturalists.
+If you plan to harvest your edible plants, we recommend that you schedule a consultation with one of our certified horticulturalists.
 A gardening expert can help you choose the correct type of plant, advise on how to care for it and when to harvest.

 If this article sparked a new interest in gardening with edible and medicinal flowering plants–good!
 Maybe you will enjoy reading Five Easy to Grow Edible Plants next…